Find Out How to Make a Potato Light

 - Place this last zinc rod in the second potato.

-- Place the two ends of the wire that are loose in contact with the bulb (be careful not to touch the copper).
+- Finally, place the two ends of the wire that are loose in contact with the bulb (be careful not to touch the copper).

 How does it work?

 The potato doesn’t actually generate electricity.
 It contains ascorbic acid.
-This component, together with a copper electrode and zinc, results in electrons moving from one place to another using this natural product as the power drive.
+Using the copper electrode and zinc, electrons move from one place to another using this natural product as the power drive.

 This phenomenon is known as a “redox reaction,” and has the ability to turn on and power various electrical appliances.